-Heat a small saute pan over medium heat.
+Heat a small saute pan over medium/medium low heat.

 Add 1 minced garlic clove.

-Add 1 small handful of thin sliced florence fennel.
+Add 1/3 cup of thin sliced florence fennel.
 (Anise bulb)

-Add just enough flour while whisking to soak up the butter in the pan.
+Add just enough flour, while stirring, to soak up the butter in the pan.

-Stir till a roux forms and till the roux cooks to a pale white color.
+Stir till the roux combines and till the roux becomes a white color.

 Add 1/2 cup of dry white wine.